Italy, the Deep South & Sicily Tour

 First stop this morning will be in the fishing port of Sciacca.
 Encircled by 16th century walls, the fascinating old town is where Arab, Norman and Greek cultures co-existed.
 We then follow the coast to the beach at Porto Palo where we enjoy a delicious seafood lunch at Vittorio’s restaurant (specially mentioned in the acclaimed BBC2 series ‘Sicily Unpacked’).
 Later we continue to our hotel inland from Marsala where we stay the next three nights.

 On Day 13 we visit the fishing port of Sciacca, on Sicily's south coast.
-Earlier that day restaurant owner Vittorio (known locally as the 'wild boar') will have been down at the fish market selecting seafood and fish for his beachside restaurant down the road in Port Palo.
+Earlier that day restaurant owner Vittorio (known locally as the 'wild boar') will have been down at the fish market selecting seafood and fish for his beachside restaurant down the road in Porto Palo.
 And that's where we go for a leisurely lunch.
 Featured in the acclaimed BBC2 series ‘Sicily Unpacked’, Michelin master chef Giorgio Locatelli enthuses over Vittorio's simple cooking style - nothing fancy, but so memorable!

 Day 14: Near Marsala